Dynamsoft/barcode-reader-python-samples/README.md

 	- IPF_BGR_888 : 24bit with BGR channel order stored in memory from high to low address
 - **EnumImagePreprocessingMode** : Describes the image preprocessing mode.
 	- IPM_AUTO : Not supported yet.
 	- IPM_GENERAL : Takes the unpreprocessed image for following operations.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- IPM_GRAY_EQUALIZE : Preprocesses the image using the gray equalization algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- IPM_GRAY_SMOOTH : Preprocesses the image using the gray smoothing algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- IPM_SHARPEN_SMOOTH : Preprocesses the image using the sharpening and smoothing algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- IPM_MORPHOLOGY : Preprocesses the image using the morphology algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- IPM_SKIP : Skips image preprocessing.
 - **EnumIMResultDataType** : Describes the intermediate result data type.
 	- IMRDT_IMAGE : Specifies the ImageData